GFCYqw/Find_Fun/README.md

 ## o(*////▽////*)q

-Hi, this is a program which aimed at LOOING FOR SOME FUN!!
+Hi, this is a program which aimed at LOOKING FOR SOME FUN!!

 By using some rules, this program can automatically find some **#746118** websites!